 The Centers for Disease Control has issued travel guidance, recommending:

 - Pregnant women should consider postponing travel to the areas where Zika virus transmission is ongoing.

 - Pregnant women who do travel to one of these areas should talk to their doctor or other health care provider first and strictly follow steps to avoid mosquito bites during the trip.

 - Women trying to become pregnant should consult with their healthcare provider before traveling to these areas and strictly follow steps to prevent mosquito bites during the trip.

-IS IT SAFE TO USE AN INSECT REPELLENT IF I AM PREGNANT OR NURSING?
-Yes!
-Using an insect repellent is safe and effective.
-Pregnant women and women who are breastfeeding can and should choose an EPA-registered insect repellent and use it according to the product label.
+- Pregnant women and women who are breastfeeding can and should use an EPA-registered insect repellent according to the product label.

 See the latest list of areas in which infection is possible.